majbthrd/pico-debug/howto/openocd.md

 ## Build openocd

-Rather than use the authentic OpenOCD, Raspberry Pi had their own dated OpenOCD fork which their documentation continues to point to.
-Maintenance by Raspberry Pi of this code stagnated shortly after the RP2040 launch, and users are ill-advised to keep using this code fork unless they find they strictly need to.
+Users can choose between the authentic OpenOCD or Raspberry Pi's own dated OpenOCD fork which their documentation continues to point to.

-The authentic OpenOCD should be used with pico-debug.
-Here are the steps to build it:
+Here are the steps to build the authentic OpenOCD:

 ```
 $ sudo apt install automake autoconf build-essential texinfo libtool libhidapi-dev libusb-1.0-0-dev